1940

 laboratory.
 Because of Frye’s use of the plane and his spearheading the TWA “overweather

-books, trade publications, and associates.
-It was known as “Jack Frye’s private Lockheed” and
+books, trade publications, and in the memories of associates.
+It was known as “Jack Frye’s

-Electra over the next 5 years of TWA ownership, became Frye’s favorite “in-the-air TWA
+This twin engine Electra, over the next 5 years of TWA ownership, became Frye’s favorite

 How is this particular plane associated with Sedona?